Gateway Protocol Trading 0% Lower Over Last Week (GWP)

-Gateway Protocol (GWP) traded 0% lower against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on December 4th.
-During the last seven days, Gateway Protocol has traded 0% lower against the U.S. dollar.
-Gateway Protocol has a total market cap of $1.90 million and approximately $1.19 worth of Gateway Protocol was traded on exchanges in the last 24 hours.
-One Gateway Protocol token can now be bought for about $0.0702 or 0.00000168 BTC on exchanges.
+Gateway Protocol (GWP) traded 0% lower against the US dollar during the 24 hour period ending at 23:00 PM ET on December 6th.
+Gateway Protocol has a market cap of $1.90 million and $1.19 worth of Gateway Protocol was traded on exchanges in the last day.
+One Gateway Protocol token can currently be purchased for $0.0702 or 0.00000160 BTC on popular cryptocurrency exchanges.
+In the last week, Gateway Protocol has traded 0% lower against the US dollar.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.